Sexual Harassment Investigation

-The psychological definition (of harassment) required that there was both event and arousal of sensibilities and this twin definition provided a much more robust criteria than the legal criterion alone.”
+We were impressed by the structured approach taken to the investigation and presentation of evidence.
+Use of the psychological definition (of harassment) requiring that there was both event and arousal of sensibilities provided a much more robust criteria for use in our assessment than the legal criterion alone.

 The Client and Their Requirements